Tejbir-S/UGR-277-Spring26/week-04-model-comparison/report.md

 | 5 | NEGATIVE (0.9880) | routine activity | {} | INFORMATIONAL |

 ## Analysis
 **Where models agreed:** All models agreed on the 2 routine records that showed normal activity.

-**Where models disagreed:** [Which records got different classifications?
-What might explain the difference?]
+The hugging face snetiment analyzer defined them as negative, the zero-shot classifier labeled them as routine activity, the NER model did not detect meaningful entities, and Groq concluded them as informational.

+**Where models disagreed:** The sentiment model labaled every record as negative because it is designed to detect emotional tone rather than security risks; every technical log entry appear as negative regardless of being a threat or not.
+The zero-shot and Groq models were able to better interpret the meaning of the text and distinguish them as suspicious activity.

 **Most accurate model overall:** Based on the 5 records, Groq Llama 3 8B gave the most sensisble results.

-**Fastest/most practical:** [Which model would be easiest to use at scale?]
+Groq was able to correctly separate high-risk events from routine activities and provide detailed reasoning for these classifications.

+**Fastest/most practical:** The Hugging Face models are always going to be faster and easier to integrate because of they require simple API calls and structured outputs.
+However, Groq's LLM provides detailed analysis, resulting at a higher computational call and a bit slower delivery.
+A real-world application would be able to utilize both to filter events that require deeper investigation.

 ## Recommended Models for My Capstone Component
 **Component:** Case Management

-**Primary model:** Groq Llama 3 8B — [1 sentence: why this one for your task]
+**Primary model:** Groq Llama 3 8B — This model is able to display contextual undestanding and reasoning, making it well equipped for analyzing suspicious activity and giving a brief description that analysts can use to prioritize cases.

-**Secondary model (if applicable):** [Name] — [1 sentence: what role it plays]
+**Secondary model (if applicable):** Facebook/bartl-large-mnli — The zero-shot classifier is a quick filter to label events as routine activity or potential anomalies before deeper analysis is conducted.

 **Rejected models and why:**
-- [Model name]: [1-2 sentences on why it's not the right fit]
-- [Model name]: [1-2 sentences on why it's not the right fit]
+- Distilbert-base-uncased-finetuned-sst-2-english: A sentiment analyzer is simply incompatiable with the needs of cybersecurity analysis.
+Every record was labeled as negative regardless of the event presented.
+- Dslim/bert-large-NER: The NER model extracted entities such as locations and organizations, but failed to present any useful information to determine what type of event had occurred.

 ## Failure Cases and Limitations
-[Describe at least one case where a model gave a wrong or surprising result.
-What does this tell you about using this model in production?]
+One notable limitation was depicted by the sentiment analysis model, which failed to recognize obvious threats and labeled everything as negative.
+This illustrates that models trained for language may not perform well on speciailzied cybersecurity logs when attempting to identify fraudulent activity.
+The NER model also depicted limitations by extracting information that failed to be relevant to determining whether the activity presented was malicious.
+It is important that the AI model integrated in your workflow is aligned with the task and system you are attempting to create.

 ## Next Steps
-[What would you test next if you had more time?
-More records?
-Different labels?
-A different model you didn't test this week?]
+If more time was available, additional testing would include a larger dataset of varied cyebrsecurity events, rather than the limited five.
+Incorporating other models trained for anomaly detection would also be valuable to identify which would be best to incorporate.
+Another potential improvement is combining multiple models in a pieline, where lightweight classifers are able to filter routine events from potential anomalies, and an LLM can perform deeper analysis for what needs attention.